fsprojects/FAKE/help/contributing.md

-* if you need to rebase you can do: git fetch upstream git rebase upstream/master
+* if you need to rebase you can do: git fetch upstream git rebase upstream/master git push origin myfeature -f
-* to update the pull request push to your origin - the pull request will be updated automatically
+* the pull request will be updated automatically